Skip to content

 The Yademos (sometime spelled backwards) Estate of Charles Pfizer- known as the Father of the Race Meeting.(originally built by George I. Seney in 1881) off Mendham Road in Bernardsville

-Yademos (Someday spelled backwards) Estate of Charles Pfizer- known as the Father of the Race Meeting was originally built by George I. Seney in 1881 off Mendham Road in Bernardsville.
+Yademos (someday spelled backwards) Estate of Charles Pfizer, known as the Father of the Race Meeting, was originally built by George I. Seney in 1881 off Mendham Road in Bernardsville.

 Essex Hunt Club and George Seney’s Help

 After the Maples, Charles Pfizer relocates the Essex Hunt kennels and stables adjacent to Pfizer’s next home – Yademos, the former estate of George’s son Robert, boarding the hounds in what was then home to Walescott Kennels.
-Pfizer would finally locate the kennels in nearby Peapack, still the home of the Essex Hunt Club today.
+Pfizer would finally locate the kennels in nearby Peapack, which is still the home of the Essex Hunt Club today.

 The 1908 Destructive Fire